wrist/nbmediasplit/readme.md

 Above command extract image files from `input.ipynb` and store them to `image_out_dir`.
 `-n` or `--ipynb` specifies input ipynb file.
 `-i` or `--imgdir` specifies directory to store image files.
-Stored filenames of image are named with sequential number(`0.png`, ...).
+Filenames of stored image are numbered in a sequential order(`0.png`, ...).

 ### extract audio files from ipynb